michaelteter/amenitiz/README.md

 The rules can be modified in the CSV file, and the file can be reloaded in the app via the app menu.

-Additional details can be found in the PRODUCTS.md file.
+Additional details can be found in the `docs/PRODUCTS.md` file.

 ## Discount Rules

-Discount rules are defined in the file `./assets/discounts.csv`, which is a simple comma separated data file (CSV).
-An example exists which is based on the original challenge definition.
+Discount rules are defined in the file `./assets/discounts.yaml`, which is described in the `docs/DISCOUNTS.md` file

-The rules can be modified in the CSV file, and the file can be reloaded in the app via the app menu.

-Additional details can be found in the DISCOUNTS.md file.

 ## Caveats

 ### Currency

-As this is a simple demonstration system, all prices are assumed to be in the same currency; no currency indicator is necessary.
+As this is a simple demonstration system, all prices are assumed to be in the same currency (Euros).

 Were this system expanded to handle multiple currencies, many steps would need to be taken to allow for currency conversions and representations.